-Currently in the Rol, MPAs only exist in the form of SPAs and SACs under the EU's Habitats and Birds Directive, collectively referred to as Natura 2000 sites; Europe's largest network of sites designated to protect endangered terrestrial/marine species (Classen, 2020).
-The ongoing discussions and work by the Rol Departments around MPAs, and the ongoing recognised need for legislation to create domestic MPAs will help to enhance Rol commitments to maritime designated features protection.
-This work begun with the publication of the first Irish Marine Spatial Plan, the National Marine Planning Framework (NMPF) and formally launched on the 1st of July 2021.
-The framework aims to cover a maritime area of approx. 495,000km and sets out goals of protecting marine features up to the year 2040 (Marine Institute, 2022a).
+Currently in the Rol MPAs only exist in the form of SPAs and SACs, under the EU's Habitats and Birds Directive (Table 11), collectively referred to as Natura 2000 sites (Europe's largest network of sites designated to protect endangered terrestrial/marine species; Classen, 2020).
+There are ongoing discussions and work by the Rol governmental departments around MPAs with the recognised need that legislation to create domestic MPAs will help to enhance Rol commitments to maritime designated features protection.
+This work began with the publication of the first Irish Marine Spatial Plan, the National Marine Planning Framework (NMPF), which was formally launched on the 1st of July 2021.
+The NMPF aims to cover a maritime area of approximately 495,000km2 and sets out goals of protecting marine features up to the year 2040 (Marine Institute, 2022a).
 Full policy details for the Rol have been attached in Appendix 4.

-Table 12: Rol Policy Summary.
+Table 11: Rol Policy Summary.

-Policy Summary OSPAR Convention 1992 Aims to develop an ecologically coherent network of well- managed MPAs and provides a mechanism to protect the marine environment of the North-East Atlantic.
-International Convention on Wetlands of International Importance; Ramsar Convention 1971 Focuses on the sustainable use of wetlands, to ensure their effective management.
+Policy Summary OSPAR Convention 1992 Aims to develop an ecologically coherent network of well-managed MPAs and provides a mechanism to protect the marine environment of the North-East Atlantic.
+International Convention on Wetlands of International Importance; Ramsar Convention 1971 Focuses on the sustainable use of wetlands to ensure their effective management.
 Marine Strategy Framework Directive 2008/56/EC Aims to protect the marine environment more effectively across Europe.

 Marine Strategy Regulations 2010 Aims to achieve clean, healthy, safe, productive and biologically diverse oceans and seas.
 The Floods Directive 2007/60/EC Manages risk from all types of floods (fluvial, pluvial, sea water, groundwater, artificial water bearing infrastructure.
 The EU Birds Directive 2009/147/EC Aims to protect listed rare/vulnerable species, regularly occurring migratory birds and wetlands, especially of international importance.
 Marine Species listed under Annex I of the Directive.
-The Habitats Directive (92/43/EEC)Aims to conserve biodiversity by maintaining or rest certain habitats and species at a favourable conserv status.
-SACs are designated for habitats and species under Annex I and II.
+The Habitats Directive (92/43/EEC) Aims to conserve biodiversity by maintaining or restoring certain habitats and species at a favourable conservation status.
+SACs are designated for habitats and species listed under Annex I and II.
 Water Framework Directive 2000/60/EC Member States must aim to achieve good chemical and ecological status in identified water bodies.
 This includes transitional (estuarine) and coastal waters out to one nautical mile.
 Wildlife Act 1976 to 2022 (Revised) Natural Heritage Areas (NHAs) may be established to protect habitats or species.
 National Foreshore Act 1933 A foreshore licence is required by any person proposing to place any material or to place or erect any articles, things, structures, or works in or on foreshore or to get and take any minerals in foreshore or to use or occupy foreshore for any purpose unless exempt under other legislation or due to existing rights.